dthree/vantage/README.md

 }
 ```

-Actions are executed async and must either call the passed `callback` upon completion or return a Promise.
+Actions are executed async and must either call the passed `callback` upon completion or return a `Promise`.

 ```js
 // As a callback: